 As we can see, OCR is a dynamically evolving sport, which is gaining a lot of popularity.
 More and more people find it as a fun way to connect with their bodies and nature and to have some fun while challenging themselves physically.

 There is also hype around making OCR an Olympic sport.
 The biggest proponent of this idea is Joe De Senna, founder, and CEO of Spartan Race.
 For this reason, the best chance of this happening is at the Olympics in 2028, which will be in Los Angeles.
 The reason is that the host of the Olympics can exert influence in the choice of new Olympic sports.

 This research has been conducted and presented by Vania A. Nikolova, Ph.D. in Mathematical Analysis and OCR enthusiast.

-At RunRepeat.com we juxtapose reviews of shoes for a wide range of different sports.
-We focus our best efforts on helping people find the right pair of shoes at the best price.
-Whether they prefer walking, running, training, fitness, CrossFit or weight lifting.
+At RunRepeat.com we buy all the shoes on our own and then do in-house testing (wear testing and lab testing).
+We focus our best efforts on helping people find the right pair of shoes whether they prefer walking, running, training, fitness, CrossFit or weight lifting.